mrdaemon/exosphere/docs/source/reporting.rst

 Structure Overview
 ^^^^^^^^^^^^^^^^^^

 The report consists of an array of host objects.
+When generated via the CLI, the hosts will be pre-filtered to only include hosts that have been discovered, are supported, and have a valid :doc:`package manager provider <providers>` assigned to them.

 .. tip::

-    Unless you are directly using the Python API (see :doc:`api/reporting`) to generate reports, you **can** safely assume that all the hosts in the report have been discovered, are supported, and will not have `null` values anywhere other than ``last_refresh`` if they have never been refreshed.
+    Unless you are directly using the Python API (see :doc:`api/reporting`) to generate reports, you **can** safely assume that all the hosts in the report have been discovered, and **will not** have `null` values anywhere other than ``last_refresh`` (if the host has never been refreshed).

 .. jsonschema-doc:: src/exosphere/schema/host-report.schema.json